-60 Foot Falls is located in Ellis Brook Valley, Banyowla Regional Park.
+Sixty Foot Falls is in Ellis Brook Valley Reserve, Banyowla Regional Park.
 Being close to Perth, Western Australia, it is easily accessible and makes for a great day out for the whole family.
-There are picnic areas and walking trails, making it the perfect spot to spend a leisurely day outdoors.
+Picnic areas and walking trails make it the perfect spot to spend a leisurely day outdoors.

-Ellis Brook Reserve is located in the Banyowla Regional Park, on Rushton Road in the suburb of Martin, City of Gosnells.
+Ellis Brook Reserve is located in the Banyowla Regional Park, on Rushton Road, in Martin, City of Gosnells.

 Opening Times of Banyowla Regional Park